tp02ga/poker-night/GITHUB-ACTIONS-SETUP.md

 2. A GitHub repository for your project
 3. AWS ECS cluster, service, and task definition already set up
 4. ECS service configured to use the 'latest' tag for the container image
+5. AWS Secrets Manager secret already configured in your task definition

 ## Setting Up AWS Credentials for GitHub Actions